Paul Heaton: Paul Heaton and Jacqui Abbott

 Heaton reunited with former Beautiful South vocalist Jacqui Abbott in 2013 to record new material.
 What Have We Become? was released on 19 May 2014.
 The album reached number 3 in the UK Albums Chart.
 The album contained 12 new songs (the deluxe version an additional four new songs).
 The majority of the songs were written by Heaton and his current songwriting partner Jonny Lexus, with "D.I.Y", "When it Was Ours" and "You're Gonna Miss Me" written by Heaton only.

 On working with Abbott again, Heaton said: "Working with Jacqui again was like going into your garage and discovering a beautiful, covered up Rolls-Royce that hadn't been started in years.
 Jacqui is one of the best singers I've worked with and is also part of my past.
 It was only a matter of time before I asked her."

-On Sunday 29 June 2014 they appeared live on BBC Two at Glastonbury Festival performing acoustic versions of second single "Moulding of a Fool" and a cover version of Kenny Rogers & Dolly Parton's "Islands in the Stream".
-During the summer of 2014 Paul and Jacqui performed at a series of festivals across the UK and Ireland including Glastonbury Festival, Latitude Festival, V Festival and Festival N°6.
+On Sunday 29 June 2014 they appeared live on BBC Two at Glastonbury Festival performing acoustic versions of second single "Moulding of a Fool" and a cover version of Kenny Rogers and Dolly Parton's "Islands in the Stream".
+During the summer of 2014 Heaton and Abbott performed at a series of festivals across the UK and Ireland including Glastonbury Festival, Latitude Festival, V Festival and Festival N°6.

 On 11 November 2014, BBC Radio 2 broadcast a world premiere of "Real Hope", featuring the Grimethorpe Colliery Band, from the deluxe edition of What Have We Become?.

 Heaton and Abbott's next two albums together, Wisdom, Laughter and Lines (2015) and Crooked Calypso (2017), both reached the UK top 10, and their fourth, Manchester Calling (2020), became their first UK Number 1 album for over twenty years.
+They followed this up with a further UK Number 1 album, N.K-Pop in 2022 and a UK and Ireland arena tour, which included a night at the London O2 Arena.
+During the tour in December 2022, Abbott became ill which forced Heaton to continue the tour solo, before adding guest singers for the Ireland shows in early 2023 and his subsequent summer festival appearances.